vituperative/i2pchat/README.md

 make
 ```

+## Running

-On Linux, it creates `I2P-Messenger` executable in the current folder.
+On Linux, `make` creates `I2P-Messenger` executable in the current folder.
 Run it with `./I2P-Messenger`.
+When ran, switch yourself to online.
+It will generate a Dest on first connect to SAM.

 ## Old files and sites